Peace & Justice Innovations

 Building on critical analyses of recent peace and justice initiatives, the programme integrates insights from a wide range of knowledge sources, including academic research, community-based learning, and practice-based reflection.
 It contributes to the essential shift towards human-centred, community-led approaches and promotes more equitable, reciprocal, and power-aware relationships across regions.

-The Peace & Justice Innovations Programme is a multi-year initiative launched in March 2024 with the International Peacebuilding Practitioners project.
-A second project phase, focusing on transitional justice, is currently in preparation.
+The Peace & Justice Innovations Programme is a multi-year initiative launched in March 2024 with the first International Peacebuilding Practitioners project.
+A follow-up project, focusing on transitional justice, is ongoing.
 Additionally, the Rotary Club has supported the programme with funding for a study and a practitioners’ guide on the use of AI and Peacebuilding.

 projects